 The series of photographs by Jean-Pierre Roy entitled “The Audacity of the Invisible” is truly a masterpiece of conceptual photography.
 The images show us the incredible moment when we suddenly find ourselves in a place where only the air is visible before us, and we are unable to breathe.

 Trees, windows, car wheels and even a child’s bicycle – for photographer Jean-Pierre Roy these objects become the main theme of his work.
 The artist creates an illusion that makes people look at things not as they are but in a different way.

-In this series of photos, you can see how it looks like when you put your head underwater in a lake or swimming pool.
-Underwater visibility is very limited, and sometimes its hard to find your way back to the surface again using only your sense of sight.
+In this series of photos, you can see what it looks like when you put your head underwater in a lake or swimming pool.
+Underwater visibility is very limited, and sometimes it’s hard to find your way back to the surface again using only your sense of sight.